0racle/raku-Inline-J/README.md

 # [5 6 7]
 ```

 **WARNING:** This relies on string output from J. By default, J truncates to 256 columns and 222 rows.
-I have increased this arbitrarily by 2000 (to 2256 columns 2222 rows), but if you are trying to `gets` a value where the ASCII representation does not fit into this limitation, it will fail in strange ways.
-You can always increase the values with `(9!:37)`, but trying to convert values so large is not recommended.
+I have increased this not truncate, but have still run into issues converting arrays of several thousand values.

 Raku to J